 Bursting with flavor, this pumpkin pie recipe is my very favorite.
 It’s rich, smooth, and tastes incredible on my homemade pie crust and served with whipped cream.

 Did you know that testing the perfect pumpkin pie recipe is a lot more challenging than one would assume!?
 Fresh pumpkin, canned pumpkin, ginger, no ginger, brown sugar, white sugar, cornstarch, flour, no cornstarch, no flour…?

 But I finally I cracked the pumpkin pie code.
 I grew up in a house of pumpkin pie lovers and absolutely no Thanksgiving was complete without a nap and a massive slice of pumpkin pie.
-What I’m trying to say is, my pumpkin pie standards are high.
-When it comes to this Thanksgiving classic, I’m a huge snob.
-And now that I’ve found the best pumpkin pie recipe, I can rest easy at night.
-And you can too! 😉
+What I’m trying to say is, my pumpkin pie standards are high for this classic Thanksgiving dessert.

 Fresh or Canned Pumpkin in Pumpkin Pie?

 I tested this recipe with both and I truly liked the pie using canned pumpkin better.
 The canned pumpkin pumpkin pie (say that 3 times fast) was a little more sturdy when baked for the same amount of time.
 The pie baked with fresh pumpkin puree tasted grainy and a little… herbaceous?
 I prefer using fresh pumpkin puree in savory recipes, not desserts.
 This is your call, you can use either fresh or canned pumpkin.